-- Appropriate risk-taking within the scope of capital To limit credit risks to a permissible level relative to capital, "credit risk capital limit" has - been established for internal control purposes.
-Based on this limit, guidelines are set for each business unit.
-Regular monitoring is conducted to ensure that these are being followed. - Controlling concentration of risk - Concentration of risk in specific borrowers/industries/countries could severely reduce a bank's capital should it materialize.
-SMBC therefore implements measures to prevent concentration of credit risk in specific industries, and control large exposures to individual borrowers by setting maximum loan amounts and conducting thorough loan reviews.
-To manage country risk, SMBC also has credit limit guidelines based on each country's creditworthiness. - Greater understanding of actual corporate conditions and balancing returns and risks SMBC runs credit operations on the basic principle of thoroughly understanding actual corporate conditions and gaining profit commensurate with the level of credit risk entailed, and makes every effort to improve profit at after-cost (credit cost, capital cost and overhead)
+- Appropriate risk-taking within the scope of capital

+To keep credit risk exposure to a permissible level relative to capital, SMBC sets credit risk capital limit for internal control purposes.
+Under these limits, separate guidelines are issued for each business unit and marketing unit.
+SMBC regularly monitors compliance with these guidelines.

+- Controlling concentration of risk

+Because concentration of credit risk in an industry or corporate group has the potential to impair a bank's capital significantly, SMBC implements measures to prevent excessive concentration of loan in a single industry and to control large exposure to individual borrowers by setting maximum loan amounts and conducting loan reviews thoroughly.
+To manage country risk, SMBC also has credit limit guidelines based on each country's creditworthiness.

+- Greater understanding of actual corporate conditions and balancing returns and risks SMBC runs credit operations on the basic principle of thoroughly understanding actual corporate conditions and gaining profit commensurate with the level of credit risk entailed, and makes every effort to improve profit at after-cost (credit cost, capital cost and overhead) level.
-level.